Bridging Nations: Gordillo's role enhances US-Colombian military interoperability

 |0

-This work, Bridging Nations: Gordillo's role enhances US-Colombian military interoperability [Image 3 of 3], by MAJ Nadine Wiley De Moura, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Bridging Nations: Gordillo's role enhances US-Colombian military interoperability, by SFC Elvis Umanzor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.